Viewing Configuration: Straight

 The scoop on the scope is, the Swarovski STR 80 MOA spotting scope is all jacked-up with premium features.
 It probably has more than that what you'd ever need for the hunt.
 While it does sport a built-in reticle, it can be deactivated for use with birding or photography.
 This Swarovski has no limitations!

 But, if you really don't need all the fancy trappings of the STR 80, just check out the Swarovski ATS 65 spotting scope.
 It will serve you just fine out in the field, but it'll still carry a hefty price tag - duh, it's a Swaro.

-If all the Swaro scopes are just straight-up out of your budget, check out what Zeiss has to offer.
+If all the Swarovski scopes are just straight-up out of your budget, check out what Zeiss has to offer.
 The Conquest Gavia 30-60X85 includes the eyepiece in the price.
-But, Zeiss isn’t a write-off brand compared to Swaro.
-They’re still as top-notch as every other A-class brand.
+But, Zeiss isn't a write-off brand compared to Swarovski.
+They're still as top-notch as every other A-class brand.

 Swaro is the best there is.
 It's right up there as the best in its class all over the world.
 If you want the best of the best, plus you want to earn "big boy" status with the guys, this is a no-brainer - Swaro it is!

 - Maven CS.1 Review - 15-45x65 Spotting Scope (Real Hands On Field Test)

 - Leupold SX2 Alpine HD Spotting Scope Review (Angled)